United for Change: Deliberative Coalition Formation to Change the Status Quo: Formal Model

 \begin{definition}[Deliberation] A \emph{deliberation} is a maximal run of a deliberative transition system, that is, a run that does not occur as a prefix of any other run (i.e., cannot be extended). \end{definition}

 A \emph{successful} deliberation is one that identifies some of the most popular proposals in $X\setminus\{r\}$.
-In particular, if there is a majority-supported proposal, a successful deliberation process allows the agent population to identify some such proposal; this can then result in a majority-supported change to the status quo.
+In particular, if there is a majority-approved proposal, a successful deliberation process allows the agent population to identify some such proposal.
+Observe, however, that it may be the case that no alternative is approved by a majority of voters.